tsandrini/tensorfiles/README.md

   stuff.
 - Isolate home manager functionality in such a way so it can be used in non NixOS environments 👥
+- I prefer to only use `inputs` and `system` variables instead of the more convenient `inputs'` and `self'` of flake-parts due to the code being easier to copy and transfer to older non flake-parts codebases.

 ## 3. Software 🖥️